MicrochipTech/unicens-linux-daemon/cfg/README.md

  - Timeout=".."
 	 - Time in milliseconds.
 	 - If not set, 1000 ms is used as default.
-	 - Reduce this value, if an I2C device is optional and the system does not want to wait for it to appear.
+	 - Reduce this value, if an I2C device is optional and the system shall not wait for it to appear.

- Example, how to read 8 Bytes to I2C slave with address 0x10:
+ Example, how to read 8 Bytes from I2C slave with address 0x10:
 ```xml
 <I2CPortRead Length="8" Address="0x10"/>
 ```